piotr-iohk/token_minter/README.md

 Note that single mint tx that sends tokens to your wallet will cost ~1.5 ADA.

 4. Mint some tokens.

+ > ℹ️ Before minting you may want to adjust metadata that will be generated in the minting transaction in the [minter.rb](https://github.com/piotr-iohk/token_minter/blob/master/helpers/minter.rb#L11-L22).

 First set the destination address your tokens will be sent to:
 ```bash